 Syllabus and Course Overview

-The course will feature talks by leading practitioners, from clients, digital/advertising agencies, and digital media and software firms and leading academics and conceptual thinkers in communication and digital marketing.
+The course will feature talks by leading practitioners, from clients, digital/advertising agencies, and digital media and software firms and leading academics and conceptual thinkers in digital marketing and media.

-- How the media world and media production is changing, including the new worlds of co-creation and customer-creation, including new messaging – picture, words, videos, blogs, vlogs and apps.
+- How the media world and media production is changing, including the new worlds of co-creation and customer-creation, including the new messaging – picture, words, videos, blogs, vlogs and apps

 - Marketing and communications planning and strategy e.g. branding, marketing mix design/delivery (product, pricing, channels, marketing communications, service), marketing, sales and service delivery e.g. contact management in every channel (including helping customers to manage themselves)